 - Builds your endurance

-Hiking gets you outside away from the smart phone, TV, or computer.
-You connect with nature and if your lucky you might even see some wildlife.
+Hiking gets you outside away from the smartphone, TV, or computer.
+You connect with nature, and if you’re lucky, you might even see some wildlife.
 I have had a staring contest with a deer to see who will make the first move.
 I’ve checked out a beaver building his home and listened to the loons calling out on the lake.
 I’ve seen foxes and bald eagles on the trail.
 I’ve watched hawks dive into the water to catch fish.
 You can’t experience these things by sitting in front of a screen.

 Things to Take on a Hike

 If you are planning just a day hike, you really don’t need that much.
 Have a small backpack and some essentials.

 - Good pair of hiking shoes

 I generally have a go-to backpack that I use for foraging and backpacking.
 It has a little more than the essentials.
 I like to travel with a few more items.
 I bring trekking poles, a small cooking kit, water filtration system, compass, toilet paper, hand sanitizer, and a fire starter.
 I like having the comforts of cooking up a meal or a cup of tea when I am out on the trail.
 If you are planning to do an extended hike, I would recommend you pack a lot more items.
 I will save that one for a future post.

 Places to Hike